Agyness Deyn: Acting

 In the 2010 film Clash of the Titans, Deyn played Aphrodite, Greek goddess of beauty, love, and sex.

 In March 2011, Deyn appeared as an owl-bearing warrior in Woodkid's debut music video, "Iron".

 In 2012, Deyn starred opposite Richard Coyle in Pusher, an English language remake of Nicolas Winding Refn's Danish film of the same name, where she played Flo, a strong-minded stripper.

 On 28 February 2012, Deyn played her first role on the West End stage, as Paula in François Archambault's comedy, The Leisure Society.
 After receiving excellent reviews for her role in that play, Deyn was cast to play the main female role, Chris Guthrie, in a film adaptation of the Scottish-set novel Sunset Song.

 In 2013, Deyn played the lead role in Electricity, a film adaptation of the novel by Ray Robinson, about the journey of a young woman with epilepsy.

-In 2015, she starred in fantasy-horror thriller film Patient Zero.
+In 2015, she starred in the fantasy-horror thriller film Patient Zero.